microsoft/qsharp-language/.github/ISSUE_TEMPLATE/implementation.md

 ---
 name: Implementation
 about: Create an issue to track the implementation of an approved feature
-title: 'Implementation: '
+title: ''
-labels: 'Implementation'
+labels: Implementation
 assignees: ''

+---

 **Implementation**